 6th July, 2016

 Pokemon GO, the real-world mobile game produced by Niantic, was released in Australia, New Zealand, and the United States.
-The game was released in the UK just over a week after, on 14th July.
+The game was released in the UK just over a week later, on 14th July.

 By September 2016, Pokemon GO had been downloaded more than 500 million times worldwide.